echemdb/website/pages/about.md

 By following this approach, a set of datapackages forms a collection.
 The entries of such a collection are displayed in different forms on this website based on the available descriptors.
-A [Python API](https://echemdb.github.io/unitpackage/) provides direct access to the entries of such a collection, enabling more specific filtering, and enabling seamless integration into existing workflows.
+The [unitpackage](https://echemdb.github.io/unitpackage/) Python API provides direct access to the entries of such a collection, enabling more specific filtering, and enabling seamless integration into existing workflows, including locally stored data.

 ## Reusability